-2. Any complaint, by a student, employee, or other person participating in a District program or activity, alleging the occurrence of unlawful discrimination (such as discriminatory harassment, intimidation, or bullying) in District programs and activities, including in those programs or activities funded directly by or that receive or benefit from any state financial assistance, based on the person's actual or perceived characteristics of race or ethnicity, color, ancestry, nationality, national origin, immigration status, ethnic group identification, age, religion, marital status, pregnancy, parental status, physical or mental disability, medical condition, sex, sexual orientation, gender, gender identity, gender expression, or genetic information, or any other characteristic identified in Education Code 200 or 220, Government Code 11135, or Penal Code 422.55, or based on the person's association with a person or group with one or more of these actual or perceived characteristics.
-(5 CCR 4610)
+- 1. Accommodations for pregnant and parenting students (Education Code 46015) - 2.
+Adult education programs (Education Code 8500-8538, 52334.7, 52500-52617) - 3.
+After School Education and Safety programs (Education Code 8482-8484.65) - 4.
+Agricultural career technical education (Education Code 52460-52462) - 5.
+Career technical and technical education and career technical and technical training programs (Education Code 52300-52462) - 6.
+Childcare and development programs (Education Code 8200-8498) - 7.
+Compensatory education (Education Code 54400) - 8.
+Consolidated categorical aid programs (Education Code 33315; 34 CFR 299.10- 299.12) - Course periods without educational content, when students in grades 9-12 are assigned to such courses more than one week in any semester or in a course the student has previously satisfactorily completed, unless specified conditions are met (Education Code 51228.1-51228.3) - 10.
+Discrimination, harassment, intimidation, or bullying in district programs and activities, including in those programs or activities funded directly by or that receive or benefit from any state financial assistance, based on the person's actual or perceived characteristics of race or ethnicity, color, ancestry, nationality, national origin, immigration status, ethnic group identification, age, religion, marital status, pregnancy, parental status, physical or mental disability, medical condition, sex, sexual orientation, gender, gender identify, gender expression, or genetic information, or any other characteristic identified in Education Code 200 or 220, Government Code 11135, or Penal Code 422.55, or based on the person's association with a person or group with one or more of these actual or perceived characteristics (5 CCR 4610)